Bogdanp/django_dramatiq/README.md

 #### Using [pytest-django][pytest-django]

-In your `conftest` module set up fixutres for your broker and a
+In your `conftest` module set up fixtures for your broker and a
 worker:

 ``` python